ngtk/LoggerKit/README.md

 ## Customize
 You can register custom destinations and log format.
-Log format is belongs to destination.
+Log format belongs to destination.
 So you can set format by each destination.

 ```swift
 // Create your log formatter